-When using hazardous products (such as benzo[a]pyrene) or engaging in activities and processes that may generate them as by‐products, the employer must provide information to workers on the identity, health effects, and precautions for the safe use of the products, as per the WHMIS requirements in Part 5 of the Regulation.
+When using hazardous products (such as 1-bromopropane) in the workplace, the employer must provide information to workers on the identity, health effects and precautions for the safe use of the products, as per the WHMIS requirements in Part 5 of the Regulation.

-Section 5.54 of the Regulation requires that employers implement an exposure control plan (ECP) when:
+Sections 5.54 and 5.55 of the OHS Regulation require that employers implement an exposure control plan (ECP) when:

-- exposure monitoring under section 5.53(3) indicates that a worker is or may be exposed to an air contaminant in excess of 50 percent of its exposure limit
+- exposure monitoring under section 5.53(3) indicates that a worker is or may be exposed to an air contaminant in excess of 50% of its exposure limit,

-- measurement is not possible at 50 percent of the applicable exposure limit
+- measurement is not possible at 50% of the applicable exposure limit, or

-Additional ECP requirements are also specified in sections 5.55–5.59 of the Regulation.
+Additional ECP requirements are also specified in sections 5.55–5.59.